-In those times our Colonies, foregoing every advantage which they might derive from trading with foreign nations, consented to send only to us whatever it was for our intendit to receive from them; and to receive only from us whatever it was for our interest to send to them.
-They gave up the power of making famptuary isws, and expelled themselves to all the evils of an increasing and with the luxury, because we were benefited by vending among them the mate-This of it.
-The from with which Providence had blessed their country, they were required by laws, in which they acquiesced, to transport hither, that our people this be maintained by working it for them into nails, ploughs, axes, &c.
-And, in teveral instances, even one Colony was not allowed to supply any neighbouring Colonies with commodities, which could be conveyed to them from hence. -----But they yilded much farther.
-They consented that we should have the appointment or one branch of their legislature.
-By recognizing as their King, a king resident among us and under our influence, they gave us a negative on all their laws.
-By allowing an appeal to us in their civil disputes, they gave us likewise the ultimate determination of all civil causes among them. --- In short, They allowed us every power we could desire, except that of taxing them, and interfering in their internal legislations: And they had admitted precedents which, even in these instances, gave us no inconsiderable authority over them.
-By purchasting our goods they paid our taxes; and by allowing us to regulate their trade in any manner we thought most for our advantage, they enriched our merchants, and helped us to bear our growing burdens.
+In those times our Colonies, foregoing every advantage which they might derive from trading with foreign nations, consented to send only to us whatever it was for our interest to receive from them; and to receive only from us whatever it was for our interest to send to them.
+They gave up the power of making sumptuary laws and exposed themselves to all the evils of an increasing and wasteful luxury, because we were benefited by vending among them the materials of it.
+The iron with which Providence had blessed their country, they were required by laws, in which they acquiesced, to transport hither, that our people might be maintained by working it for them into nails, ploughs, axes, &c.
+And, in several instances, even one Colony was not allowed to supply any neighbouring Colonies with commodities, which could be conveyed to them from hence.-But they yielded much farther.
+They consented that we should have the appointment of one branch of their legislature.
+By recognizing as their King, a King resident among us and under our influence, they gave us a negative on all their laws.
+By allowing an appeal to us in their civil disputes, they gave us likewise the ultimate determination of all civil causes among them.-In short.
+They allowed us every power we could desire, except that of taxing them, and interfering in their internal legislations: And they had admitted precedents which, even in these instances, gave us no inconsiderable authority over them.
+By purchasing our goods they paid our taxes; and by allowing us to regulate their trade in any manner we thought most for our advantage, they enriched our merchants, and helped us to bear our growing burdens.
 They fought our battles with us.
 They gloried in their relation to us.
-All their gains centered among us; and they always spoke of this country and looked to it as their home.
+All their gains centered among us; and they always spoke of this country and looked to it as their home

-Such was the state of things. --What is it now?
+Such was the state of things.-What is it now?